-The German regulation "Erzeugungsanlagen am MS-Netz" (BDEW, Issue June 2008[2]) recommends to have a time delay (some minutes) between mains voltage recovery and reclosure after a trip of a decoupling system as a result of a mains failure.
+The German regulation "Erzeugungsanlagen am MS-Netz" (BDEW, Issue June 2008 [2]) recommends to have a time delay (some minutes) between mains voltage recovery and reclosure after a trip of a decoupling system as a result of a mains failure.
 This is to wait until all switching operations are completed.
 Usually this is the case after 10 minutes.
 A reconnection of the DER is only permitted, when the mains voltage is >95% of Vn and the frequency is in the range of 47.5 Hz to 50.05 Hz.

-Set the blocking signals in the menu [Protection Para\Set[x]\Q->&V<\Reclosure\Reclosure Trigger] which start the mains recovery time (OR logic).
+Set the trigger (decoupling) signals in the menu [Global Prot Para\Intercon-Prot\ReCon\Decoupling] which start the mains recovery time (OR logic).

-Select a sufficiently long recovery time "t1-Release Blo" in the menu [Protection Para\Set[x]\Q->&V<\Reclosure\Reclosure Release Cond].
-Reconnection is only possible after this timer has been elapsed.
+Select a sufficiently long recovery time "t1-Release Blo " in the menu [Protection Para\Set[x]\Intercon-Prot\ReCon\Release Para].
+Reconnection is only possible after this timer has been elapsed (This time stage will be triggered by the signals that are assigned in menu [Global Para\Intercon-Prot\Reconnection\Decoupling]).

-In the menu [Protection Para\Set[x]\Q->&V<\Reclosure Release Cond] the frequency range to be met for reconnection can be set.
+In the menu [Protection Para\Set[x]\Intercon-Prot\ReCon\Release Para] the frequency and voltage range to be met for reconnection can be set.